aleks-ir/english_words/README.md

 # English words

-The application will help you learn English words in an interesting and entertaining way using picture cards.
+An application for learning and repeating English words in the format of make a word from letters

 ## Requirements